The Citizens' Assembly met on Saturday and Sunday, 26-27 November 2016.

-The first topic the Assembly is considering is the Eighth Amendment of the Constitution, as outlined in the Resolution approving its establishment.
-It is currently intended to have four meetings to consider the Eighth Amendment.
+The first topic the Assembly considered was the Eighth Amendment of the Constitution, as outlined in the Resolution approving its establishment.

 The following speakers presented to the Assembly at its first meeting considering the Eighth Amendment: